+Forcing transgender students to use sex-segregated facilities contrary to their identity can impose real harm on transgender students.
 SCHOOLS.
-26 of the 55 anti-transgender bills filed this year are leveled at transgender children in schools and playing school sports.
-Research has shown that allowing transgender students to access the space consistent with their gender identity - something compelled for years by laws in 19 states as well as adopted by hundreds of cities and school districts around the country - have not resulted in problems.
+23 of the 44 anti-transgender bills filed this year are leveled at transgender children in schools and playing school sports.
+Research has shown that allowing transgender students to access the space consistent with their gender identity - something compelled for years by laws in 17 states as well as adopted by hundreds of cities and school districts around the country - have not resulted in problems.
 On the other hand, forcing transgender students to use sex-segregated facilities contrary to their identity can impose real harm on transgender students.
 The only students at risk in this discussion are transgender students - not the other students who may also be accessing the sex-segregated space.

 These state bills also put schools in a conundrum.
 Title IX, the federal civil rights law that prohibits discrimination in education, has been interpreted by the federal government to include discrimination protections on the basis of gender identity - and there's explicit federal guidance to clarify that includes restrooms and locker rooms.
 That means these student-focused bathroom bills put schools in an untenable position: if they comply with state law, they will be running afoul of federal law and therefore risk losing their federal funding.
-Either way, these bills set states up for expensive litigation - and that litigation has already begun.
+Either way, these bills set states up for expensive litigation.